fizk/library/src/Router/readme.md

 ```

 ## How it works.
-This is just a fancy wrapper around a `forEach` loop that ckecks the key of an array (which is a regular expression) agains the **Url Path** provided through the `ServerRequest`.
+This is just a fancy wrapper around a `forEach` loop that checks the key of an array (which is a regular expression) against the **Url Path** provided through the `ServerRequest`.
 If there is a match, it will return the value that this array-key points to, wrapped in a `RouterMatch` object.
 It there is no match; a `null` will be returned.

 ## What it returns.
 If there is a match, a `RouterMatch` object will be returned.